 Chapter members get together throughout the year to fellowship and share in the spirit of social justice.
 Events include coffee hours, letter-writing sessions, and house parties.

-We currently have five regional chapters and two “affiliated groups” across the Commonwealth and invite you to become a part of the local grassroots efforts in your community!
-(We’re hoping to add a new chapter in Charlottesville soon!)
+We currently have 7 regional chapters and 3 affiliated groups across the Commonwealth and invite you to become a part of the local grassroots efforts in your community!
 Contact our chapter chairs listed below to see how you can get involved.